MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/resources-troubleshoot-guide.md

 ## Azure Subscription quota limit reached

-If you encounter errors such as "operation could not be completed as it results in exceeding approved XXXXXX quota", you'll need to contact Azure support to increase your account quota, try a different region where you have more Azure quota, or change the MAKES host machine sku/worker machine sku settings.
+If you encounter errors such as "operation could not be completed as it results in exceeding approved XXXXXX quota", you can to contact Azure support to increase your account quota, try a different region where you have more Azure quota, or change the MAKES host machine SKU/worker machine SKU parameter.

-For most Microsoft Academic sub-graph index builds, you can scale down to **Standard_D8_v3** sku to build and host the indexes.
-MAKES indexing resources will scale using Azure Batch's "Dedicated Cores".
-Make sure you're requesting for the correct quota increase for the correct resource and region.
+When running **CreateHostResources** command:

+    Requires your subscription to have at least 4 avaliable vCPU cores and ability to create **Standard_DS4_v2** Virtual Machines.

+When running **DeployHost** command:

+    By default, uses Virtual Machine SKU **Standard_D14_v2**.
+(Running the command by default requires your subscription to have access to at least 16 vCPU and the ability to create Virtual Machine with **Standard_D14_v2** SKU in West US region.)
+For most sub-graph indexes, you can scale down to use **Standard_D8_v3** SKU to host the indexes.

+When running **BuildIndex** command:

+    You can use the default Virtual Machine SKU **Standard_D8_v3** for most Microsoft Academic sub-graph index builds.
+If you're able to sucessfully deploy MAKES indexes, you can try changing the WorkerSku configuration use the same configuration as your host machine SKU.
+As long as you have enough vCPU quota, you should be able to build.

+You can contact Azure support to increase Subscription limits by submitting a request on Azure Management Portal.
+For more information, see [How to Create Azure Support Request](https://docs.microsoft.com/azure/azure-portal/supportability/how-to-create-azure-support-request)

 ## Azure Batch service not registered

-If you encounter errors such as "The subscription registration is in 'Unregistered' state.
+When running **CreateIndexResources** command, if you encounter an error message containg "The subscription registration is in 'Unregistered' state.
 The subscription must be registered to use namespace 'Microsoft.Batch'....", you'll need to register your subscription to use Azure Batch service.

 You can use the Azure Management Portal to register Azure Batch service for your subscription.
 To do this, log into the [Azure Management Portal](https://portal.azure.com)), search for **Subscriptions** and select the subscription you want to register Azure Batch service under.
 Then, select **Resource providers** and search for **Microsoft.Batch**.
 Finally, select **Microsoft.Batch** from the provider list and select **register**.
 This should only take a few minutes.